NOAA 2010 Workshop Series: Habitat Conservation in a Changing Climate

-In 2010, the National Oceanic and Atmospheric Administration (NOAA) will host a series of meetings to create tools and strategies to help natural resource managers and decision makers prepare for changes in climate.
-These meetings will be focused on selective habitat conservation as a tool for climate change adaptation.
-Results from the meetings may be published in a document, as a website, or as a series of case studies.
+In 2010, the National Oceanic and Atmospheric Administration (NOAA) hosted a series of meetings to create tools and strategies to help natural resource managers and decision makers prepare for changes in climate.
+These meetings focused on selective habitat conservation as a tool for climate change adaptation.

-In 2010, NOAA’s Office of Habitat Conservation will host a series of meetings targeted at federal agency and state-level habitat managers and selected NGOs.
-Tentatively, regional meetings will be held for the Mid-Atlantic, South Atlantic, and the Pacific Northwest.
-The goals of the regional meetings are:
+In 2010, NOAA’s Office of Habitat Conservation hosted a series of regional meetings targeted at federal agency and state-level habitat managers and selected nongovernmental organizations.
+The goals of the regional meetings were to:

-- To build the capacity of managers to conserve coastal habitats in a changing climate, including protection and restoration of land to increase the resilience/adaptation potential to climate change.
+- Build the capacity of managers to conserve coastal habitats in a changing climate, including protection and restoration of land to increase the resilience/adaptation potential to climate change; and

-- To identify key needs and solutions to help advance the protection of coastal habitats into the future.
+- Identify key needs and solutions to help advance the protection of coastal habitats into the future.

-Feifel, K. (2010).
+Feifel, K. (2021).
 NOAA 2010 Workshop Series: Habitat Conservation in a Changing Climate [Case study on a project of NOAA's Office of Habitat Conservation].
+Version 2.0.
 Product of EcoAdapt’s State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/noaa-2010-workshop-series-habitat-cons...
-(Last updated January 2010)
+(Last updated January 2021)